TheHackersWorkshop/nmap/README.md

 5.  **View the results:** The output of the Nmap command will be displayed in your terminal.

 6.  **Return to the menu:** After the scan is complete, you will be presented with the main menu again to perform another scan or exit.

+## Disclaimer

+This script is intended for educational and ethical network security testing purposes only.
+Using Nmap to scan networks or hosts without proper authorization is illegal and unethical.
+The author is not responsible for any misuse of this script.
+Always ensure you have explicit permission before scanning any network or system.

+## Contributing

+Contributions to this project are welcome.
+If you have suggestions for improvements, bug fixes, or new features, please feel free to submit a pull request.